IGITUGraz/spore-nest-module/README.md

 # NEST module SPORE:<br> Synaptic Plasticity with Online Reinforcement learning

-SPORE is a custom-module for [NEST](http://www.nest-simulator.org/) utilizing [MUSIC](https://github.com/INCF/MUSIC) for communication with other software components.
+SPORE is a custom-module for [NEST](http://www.nest-simulator.org/) that provides a simulation framework for reward-based learning with spiking neurons.
+SPORE utilizes [MUSIC](https://github.com/INCF/MUSIC) for communication with other software components.

 The documentation of the module can be found [here](https://igitugraz.github.io/spore-nest-module/).